12 ways to do Christmas like Nigella

 Wondering how a domestic goddess prepares for Christmas?
 Nigella Lawson shares her top tips for putting on a festive feast, including her secrets for cooking sprouts, tricks with turkey and making edible gifts.
 Plus, her recipe for a quick and Christmassy prosecco cocktail will get your party started.

 Browse more ideas for laying on a fabulous festive feast by visiting our Christmas planning hub.

 1. Christmas cake

-I’m the condiment queen at Christmas, and I make quick pickles that don’t involve hours of faffing.
-I give them as presents, but keep plenty to eat with roast meats, cold cuts and cheese, or to spruce up the many meals that need to get onto the table.
+I’m the condiment queen at Christmas and I make quick pickles that don’t involve hours of faffing.
+I give them as presents, but keep plenty to eat with roast meats, cold cuts and cheese, or to spruce up many meals.
 My quick-pickled beetroot with ginger is fabulously festive, but I have others up my seasonal sleeve too!

 I have a new recipe that is now firmly part of my Christmas Eve repertoire.
 My slow-cooked black treacle ham pretty much cooks itself, and is as glorious to eat as it is undemanding to make.

 There are more ways to eat sprouts than as chestnut-studded accompaniments to Christmas lunch.
 My stir-fried rice with double sprouts, chilli & pineapple is welcome as a hangover salve or a veggie respite from this great meat feast – although it’s wonderful with leftover ham.
 It works well hot or cold.

 I’ve never failed to get a Pavlova on the table at this time of year, and I never want to.
 My lemon Pavlova is a thing of beauty.
 I scatter toasted flaked almonds on top, but at Christmas, these can be substituted with ruby-red pomegranate seeds.

 - Watch our video guide on how to make a Pavlova.

 6. Marron glacé